mckennapsean/dissertation/content/06-security.md

 visualization encoding ideas were sketched and weighted against each need.
 As a result, each idea was scored by combining these priorities and weights, resulting in several key ideas with the most potential.
-We created the first prototype from these ideas, shown in [@fig:process]a).
+We created the first prototype from these ideas, shown in [@fig:dashboard1].
 This prototype contained a treemap of network records, organized by city and country.